my approach to the dulcimer

 Following on from Roger’s great work, I also use modal tunings to access the minor scales.
 This is one of the most powerful and versatile aspects of the dulcimer, as each modal tuning evokes a distinct and different mood.
 Indeed, the modal dulcimer has many voicings.
 Tuning to the different modes does not require ½ frets and, as well as conveying different moods, each modal tuning gives access to different accidentals (out of scale notes) on the middle and bass strings.
 My piece ‘Etude’, in the Aeolian mode (DAC), was written to illustrate this very point and is littered with accidentals without using any ½ frets.

 As well as the modal tunings, I play in Bagpipe tuning (AAA, BBB or CCC) to give major scale tunes a rich and strong drone.
-Bagpipe tuning not only supports major scale melodies but also the Mixolydian mode, one of the less frequently used minor scales.
+Bagpipe tuning not only supports major scale melodies but also the Mixolydian mode.
 DAD without any ½ frets would result in the Mixolydian mode, but because Bagpipe supports Mixolydian, I’ve not been drawn to use DAD at all.
 Bagpipe tuning is used for my most popular minimalist piece: Le Ruisseau Du Moulin (The Mill Stream).

 As well as Ionian/DAA, modal tunings and Bagpipe, I’ve stumbled across a number of other tunings, all of which support the major scale.
 Perhaps the most successful of these is what I call Reverse Ionian (CCG or BBF#), which I use for one of my train tunes: Bullet Train.
 To illustrate the point, my 2014 album Au Vieux Moulin features no fewer than six different dulcimer tunings.